alemanyr/assignment3/README.md

 repo for assignment 3
-new tokenizer that iterates through folders developer.zip tokenizes every json file appends to content.txt
+new tokenizer that iterates through folders developer.zip tokenizes every json file and places in inverted index inverted index is periodically saved to many chunk files in output folder search engine part will only have to search some subset of the chunk files

 to launch:
 python3 launch.py path